 As corny as this sounds, the 2 most effective techniques are discipline and belief.
 You can learn all the Stress Management techniques there is, the breathing, the muscle relaxation, the thought challenging, but if you don’t have the discipline to put them in place and keep it up, you’re always going to have the same problems.

 You have to believe you can do this.
 I’m a huge believer of controlling your own destiny and controlling your stress is a huge step in doing this.
-It’s possible for you to reduce the Stress in your life and it’s possible for you to become a happier, healthy, more rounded person.
+It’s possible for you to reduce the stress in your life and it’s possible for you to become a happier, healthy, more rounded person.

 More about Lee Glynn, Stress Management Trainer

 Lee is based in Watford, Hertfordshire and operates in the surrounding areas.
-If you have any questions about stress you can email him.
+If you have any questions about the stress you can email him.
 He also offers Skype sessions.

 Thank you so much to Lee for sharing his knowledge and stress management tips with us.
 This has been really useful to me personally and I hope you find it useful too!